Wind-WindKids/winding/samples/sophieandwind/ice.md

 But halfway through, as the cartoon lit up with swirls of color and emotion, it clicked.

 Was Sophie scared that time she’d snapped at him?
 Hungry when she’d hit him and stepped on his foot?
+Annoyed, that time she’d said, “Don’t touch me”?
 And that skunky bread smell from a crumpled can he’d once noticed in her bag.
 He knew what it really was, and he had guessed it really didn't help.